The Importance of Insider Trading Controls for Private Markets

 A significant portion of the private markets fund manager industry has long subscribed to the erroneous notion that insider trading risks are low to non-existent in this industry.
 Many private markets fund managers believe that because they never (or rarely) trade in the public markets, they do not need to have the types of insider trading prevention controls that exist at hedge funds and other types of investment managers who routinely trade in public securities.
 These managers fail to realize they could have a fair bit of insider trading risk exposure even when they only invest in privately-held companies.

-This risk exposure has intensified over the past several years as the intersections between private markets fund managers and public companies have significantly increased.
+This risk exposure for insider trading in private companies has intensified over the past several years as the intersections between private markets fund managers and public companies have significantly increased.
 For example, far more private markets fund managers interact with expert networks and public company executives than was the case five years ago.
 There are numerous reasons for these increased interactions, including:

 Even in the case of private markets fund-of-funds managers, we are increasingly seeing such managers exposed to material non-public information (MNPI)/potential MNPI – usually by virtue of an underlying fund manager inappropriately sharing MNPI with their limited partners (LPs), such as disclosing they have just signed an exclusive deal to take a public company private and identifying the potential target company or disclosing ongoing negotiations with a public company seeking to acquire one of their fund portfolio companies.